Geosphere-Austria/dataset-api-docs/src/user-guide/type.md

 station_ids
     if _type is station_

-    One ore more weather station ids.
+    One or more weather station ids.
 There are two supported formats:
     * passing as comma-separated string: `?station_ids=1,2,3`
     * passing as multiple query parameters: `?station_ids=1&station_ids=2&station_ids=3`
 :::